 Also, manga is printed in black and white, since the authors often have very tight schedules.
 However, this doesn’t take away from the quality of the art or the storytelling.

-The final important (and confusing) characteristic you should know about manga is the difference between chapters and volumes.
+The final important (and confusing) characteristic you should know is the difference between chapters and volumes.
 A volume is a collection of multiple chapters that tell a certain story.
 When you buy a manga you buy a volume, not a chapter.

 Manga genres will probably be new to you as well.
-Manga is categorized into classic genres like adventure, comedy, thriller, horror, etc. However, Japanese manga genres are a bit different.
+Manga is categorized into classic genres like adventure, comedy, thriller, horror, etc. However, these genres are a bit different.
 They are categorized for age and gendered readers more than the type of content within.
 We’ll give you a quick breakdown and then go into more detail below.

 Here’s what to remember about manga genres and their target readers: